Professional practice

 Public international law

-• Instructed in the first inter-State case before the African Court on Human and Peoples’ Rights, concerning alleged violations of human rights in the context of armed conflict, led by Dapo Akande.
+• Instructed in the first inter-State case before the African Court on Human and Peoples’ Rights, concerning alleged violations of human rights in the context of armed conflict, led by Professor Dapo Akande.

 • Instructed in proceedings before the European Court of Human Rights concerning the dissolution of a political party, freedom of association and the right to vote and to stand for elections under Articles 10 and 11 and Article 3, Protocol 1 of the European Convention on Human Rights.